khalil5754/khalil5754.github.io/_posts/2023-09-29-your-new-blog-post.md

-#### Parsing, Lambda, and Aurora Serverless
+#### Parsing, Lambda, and DynamoDB

-Okay, now I have to quickly explain why I chose Aurora Serverless over RDS or Redshift.
+Okay, now I have to quickly explain why I chose DynamoDB over RDS or Redshift.
 This comes down to exactly one reason: cost.
-While RDS and Redshift charge no matter how much you're using the DB, Aurora Serverless scales down to 0 if no-one is using it.
+While RDS and Redshift charge no matter how much you're using the DB, DynamoDB scales down to 0 if no-one is using it.
 This comes at a cost of slower response time if it's the first time someone queries the website in a while, but this is a price I'm willing to pay to avoid the price of RDS and Redshift (get it?).

 Let's parse the data.

-First, You'll notice that our "weather_data" dictionary has a key 'daily', which itself is another dictionary.
+First, You'll notice that our "weather_data" dictionary has a key called 'daily', which itself is another dictionary.
 Within this 'daily' dictionary, there are other keys like 'time', 'weathercode', 'temperature_2m_max', and so on.
 Each of these keys maps to a list.

 The key idea is that these lists are parallel.
 This means the first element in the 'time' list corresponds to the same day as the first element in the 'weathercode' list, 'temperature_2m_max' list, and so on.